SalomePlatform/meshbooleanplugin/README.md

 Local Tests
 =======
 To try the plugin locally, follow these steps:
+1. Clone the repo to `$SMESH_ROOT_DIR/share/salome/plugins/smesh/`

-1. Open the file located at `$SMESH_ROOT_DIR/share/salome/plugins/smesh/smesh_plugins.py`.
+2. Open the file located at `$SMESH_ROOT_DIR/share/salome/plugins/smesh/smesh_plugins.py`.

-2. Add the following code to the end of the file:
+3. Add the following code to the end of the file:

 ```
 try: